 How Do I Know if Oral Medications Are the Best Treatment for Me?

 If you are diagnosed with BPH, you should discuss all treatment options with your urologist.
-Together, you can decide whether medication, minimally invasive therapy or surgical treatment is best for you.
+Together, you and your doctor can decide whether medication, minimally invasive therapy or surgical treatment is best for you.

 Call Georgia Urology today to schedule an appointment with our experienced urologist.